 Yum!
 Let’s enjoy a bit of edible astronomy with this Oreo moon phases activity.
 Have you ever noticed the changing shape of the moon?
-Let’s explore how the moon’s shape or moon phases change over the course of the month with a favorite cookie.
+Let’s explore how the moon’s shape or moon phases change over the month with a favorite cookie.
 Learn the moon phases with this simple moon craft activity and snack.
 Explore the moon with neat space activities all month long.

-Get ready to add this simple Oreo moon phases activity to your space lesson plans this season.
-If you want to learn about the phases of the moon, let’s get twisting!
-Twisting apart the cookies that is…
+Add this simple Oreo moon phases activity to your space lesson plans this season.
+Let’s get twisting if you want to learn about the moon’s phases!
+Twisting apart the cookies, that is…

 While you’re at it, make sure to check out these other fun space theme activities.

 Our science activities are designed with you, the parent or teacher, in mind!
 Easy to set up, quick to do, most activities will take only 15 to 30 minutes to complete and are heaps of fun!
 Plus, our supplies lists usually contain only free or cheap materials you can source from home!